AndrewBergstrom/Homework_1/README.md

 # Homework_1

-## In this project I spent most of my time cleaning up the CSS style sheet.
-Changes made are as followed:
+## In this project I made multiple changes to the HTML and CSS.
+I removed classes and replaced them witht he appropriate HTML tag by following the HTML Semantics flow chart.
+I removed div tags and used HTML semantics to classify each section of my web page.Changes made are as followed:

-## HTML changes:
+# HTML changes:

+By removing div tags in HTML and applying new tags using HTML semantics, I was able to streamline the HTML and CSS for this webpage.

 * Spaced out html lines to make more legible.

+* Replaced multiple classes and div tags with, header, nav, figure, article, section, aside, and footer tags.
+This will help with Search engine optimization.

+Furthermore, I applied small changes to clean up image tags and make a more user friendly experience for the visually impaired by add an alternate description

 * Added alt tags to all images, briefly describing the picture.

 * Cleaned up closing tags for images.

+* I removed the class footer and simply replaced the html tag with footer.

-## CSS changes:
+# CSS Changes:

+* Consolidated header tag with: a, nav, nav ul, and nav ul ui.
+Further detail in comments on Style.css sheet.

 * Color change to text in header.
 Changed color to highlight SEO.

-* I moved .footer and .footer h2 above all the consolidated lines.

 ## Some CSS selectors had the same properties so those selectors were consolidated.
 Below you can see which selectors were consolidated: